The gardens at Beningbrough

 The heady scent of mock orange fills the air along the pathway through this part of the garden, at its best in early summer.
 Pastel colours prevail in swathes of perennials including geraniums, peonies and wisteria growing up obelisk frames.

 Bulbs, blossom and blooms

 Often described as a garden for all seasons, the changes throughout the year can be tracked with a different area looking at its best.
 Winter structure makes way for the first shoots and bulbs.
 Falling blossom petals create carpets of colour and borders fill with summer blooms turning in time to autumn seed heads.

 Step along the ha-ha walk in late winter and early spring

 In 2016 visitors helped to mark Beningbrough's 300th birthday by planting 300,000 bulbs on a new walk along the south ha-ha.
 As winter turns to spring this area is blanketed in colour, from the white of the snowdrops to the pale purple of the crocus and the vibrant yellows of the daffodils.
 Stretch your legs and soak up the views over the south parkland and beyond.

 Bedding out Victorian style

 Over 50 varieties of apples & pears, plus many other fruits & vegetables, are cultivated using traditional methods in two acres of enclosed kitchen garden.
-Harvested produce like the Beetroots below are used in the restaurant and surplus sold through the shop.
+Harvested produce are used in the restaurant and any surplus available through the shop.